rkoshak/openhab-rules-tools/ephem_tod/README.md

 `Reload_ETOD` | Switch Item, when it receives an ON command it will rebuild the Ephemeris Time of Day using the latest metadata configured on Items
 `TimeOfDay` | String Item that contains the current time of day.
 The values are defined with the metadata on the DateTime Items that drive the state machine.

-Rules have a limitation that there is no event created when Item metadata is added, mofified, or removed.
+Rules have a limitation that there is no event created when Item metadata is added, modified, or removed.
 Therefore there is no way to know when you've changed the Item metadata for an Item.
 Thus, if it doesn't already exist, a `Reload_ETOD` Item will be created that will recreate the Expire rule with new triggers based on the current metadata.
 After modifying expire Item metadata, send an `ON` command to the `Reload_ExTD` Item or execute the `Reload Ephemeris Time of Day` rule in PaperUI by clicking the "play" icon next to the rule in the list.